-- Expects all pupils to adhere to its IT Acceptable Use Policy for Pupils which includes the Mobile Device Guidelines. - Blocks certain sites by our filtering systems: - Smoothwall S8 hardware appliances - Smoothwall UTM subscription service providing Web Content Filter, Proxy, IPS (Intrusion Prevention System), IDS (Intrusion Detection System) and DPI (Deep Packet Inspection) - Ruckus & Smoothwall via Active Directory provide Radius Accounting for Proxy Authentication. - o Smoothwall, AVG, Microsoft and Eset provide Anti-Spam and Anti-Virus protection. - Monitors pupils' use of ICT; - May impose disciplinary sanctions for the misuse, or attempted misuse, of the internet; - Issues all pupils with their own individual school email address.
-Access to social media sites and personal email sites such as "hotmail" is not allowed inside school; - Offers guidance on the safe use of social networking sites and cyberbullying in PSHE/Wellbeing lessons and during KS3 ICT lessons, which covers blocking, removing contacts from "friend" lists and sharing personal data; - Offers guidance on keeping names, addresses, passwords, mobile phone numbers and other personal details safe; - Does not allow the use of cameras/ mobile phone cameras in toilets, washing and changing areas - all mobile phones (as well as valuables) should be handed in to the relevant member of staff during Games/PE lessons.
+- Expects all pupils to adhere to its IT Acceptable Use Policy for Pupils which includes the Mobile Device Guidelines. - Blocks certain sites by our filtering systems: - Smoothwall S8 hardware appliances - Smoothwall UTM subscription service providing Web Content Filter, Proxy, IPS (Intrusion Prevention System), IDS (Intrusion Detection System) and DPI (Deep Packet Inspection) - Ruckus & Smoothwall via Active Directory provide Radius Accounting for Proxy Authentication. - Smoothwall, AVG, Microsoft and Eset provide Anti-Spam and Anti-Virus protection. - Monitors pupils' use of ICT; - May impose disciplinary sanctions for the misuse, or attempted misuse, of the internet; - Issues all pupils with their own individual school email address.
+Access to social media sites and personal email sites such as "hotmail" is not allowed inside school; - Offers guidance on the safe use of social networking sites and cyberbullying in PSHE/Wellbeing lessons and during KS3 ICT lessons, which covers blocking, removing contacts from "friend" lists and sharing personal data; - Offers guidance on keeping names, addresses, passwords, mobile phone numbers and other personal details safe;

+Does not allow the use of cameras/ mobile phone cameras in toilets, washing and changing areas - all mobile phones (as well as valuables) should be handed in to the relevant member of staff during Games/PE lessons.
+Pupil mobile phones in the Junior School must be handed in at reception at the beginning of each day.